Bunli

 This example demonstrates advanced CLI patterns:

-• Nested command structure with clear organization
+• Flat command structure with options-based organization

 • Command aliases for common operations